dbanty/graphql-check-action/README.md

 ### Subgraph compatibility

-If the `subgraph` input is set to `true`, this action will check that the subgraph contains the required Federation elements.
-Specifically, it will run the query:
+If the `subgraph` input is set to `true`, this action will require that the endpoint is a [federation subgraph].
+Specifically, it must return something for `sdl` in this query:

 ```graphql
 query {